 Deaf and Hard of Hearing Study Award

-Learn about this award, which is designed to support people to study a Postgraduate Diploma in Specialist Teaching: Deaf and Hard of Hearing, at Massey University.
+Learn about this award, which supports people to study a Postgraduate Diploma in Specialist Teaching: Deaf and Hard of Hearing, at Massey University.

-Before applying for the Deaf and Hard of Hearing Study Award, ensure that you meet the associated criteria and are aware of the application process.
+Applicants for the Deaf and Hard of Hearing Study Award must meet the associated criteria and use annual application process.